June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 <a href="deadlyforce.png" target="_blank">View Image in New Tab</a>

 # Police-Involved Deaths Data
  This numbers I am showing are based on my personal interpretation of the CBC data and updates I have made to fill missing records.
-Between January 1, 2000 and April 6, 2021 there have been *at least* **634 police-involved deaths in Canada**.

 <div style="overflow: hidden;
   padding-top: 56.25%;